 Continuous Interviews: Ongoing interviews to maintain alignment with user needs throughout the development process.

-Effective methods for conducting user interviews
+Methods for conducting effective user interviews

 To conduct effective user interviews, researchers should employ a combination of techniques and best practices.
 Here are some of the most effective methods: